CAB Payments APIs

 Introduction

-Crown Agents Bank (CAB)'s objective is to make payments in emerging markets faster, more transparent, more reliable, and more secure.
+CAB's objective is to make payments in emerging markets faster, more transparent, more transparent, more reliable, and more secure.
 CAB takes the pain out of managing payments in order to allow companies to focus on running their core business.
 We provide a single point of contact from a technical and customer service standpoint and aim to deliver a world class product on both fronts.

 CAB’s payment gateway offers a unified API to execute bulk payments through multiple payment providers (banks and mobile money) in a wide range of countries in emerging and developed markets.